kaylumah/hosting/_site/_posts/2021-03-21-set-nuget-metadata-via-msbuild.md

 ---
 title: 'Set NuGet metadata via MSBuild'
-description: 'TODO Write summary'
+description: "Discover how to use MSBuild to set your NuGet package's metadata."
 cover_image: '/assets/images/posts/20210321/nuget-metadata/cover_image.png'
 tags:
     - MSBuild
     - NuGet
 ---

-Nuget packages are the way to share bundles of your code with other developers.
-A `.nupkg` file is basically an archive that contains your dll's and metadata about your code.
-Most commonly this is data relating to owernship/copyright and data about the repository where the package originated.
+For .NET, the standard mechanism for sharing packages is NuGet.
+A `.nupkg` file is an archive that contains your compiled code (DLLs), other files related to your code, and a manifest containing metadata ([source](https://docs.microsoft.com/en-us/nuget/what-is-nuget)).
+This blog post will show you how data in this manifest can be controlled by using MSBuild.

+For simplification purposes, my sample project will consist of only a single class library project.
+I like you to keep in mind that this would scale to many projects as Microsoft did with the ["Microsoft.Extensions packages"](https://github.com/dotnet/runtime).

-## Scenario
+## Setup

-Starting with .netcore Microsoft started with a library of extension points called `Microsoft.Extensions`.
-This library consists of interfaces and some implementations for common things like logging or dependency injection.
-Keeping up with that trend we decided that we can do something similiar and want to share our code with the world.

-For this demo I am using the [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) to create my project.
-Since the CLI is not the focus of this post I am not going to delve deeply in the inner workings of the tool.
-The important bit is that you end up with a `classlibrary` project, so if you prefer to use VisualStudio to accomplish this go ahead and do so.

-The following commands are grouped for convenience.
+There are bits of this demo that work cross-platform and bits that require you to run on windows.
+For example, I like the control the [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) gives me when creating a new project.
+If you prefer to use [Visual Studio](https://visualstudio.microsoft.com/vs/), the result will remain the same.

 ```shell
 $ dotnet new sln